|Home||Energy||Nuclear||Electricity||Climate Change||Lighting Control||Contacts||Links|

 The physical laws that govern the evolution of the universe are reviewed.
 The energy changes that occur during changes in physical state, chemical reactions and nuclear reactions are shown.
 For commercial transactions a change in energy is usually expressed in units of heat (joules or kWht) or in units of electrical energy (kWhe).

 Energy exists as rest mass potential energy, kinetic energy and radiation.
-Kinetic energy consists of both Center of Momentum motion energy with respect to the observer commonly referred to as "kinetic energy" and random particle motion energy with respect to the Center of Momentum, commonly referred to as "thermal energy".
+Kinetic energy consists of both Center of Momentum motion energy with respect to the observer commonly referred to as "kinetic energy" and random particle motion energy with respect to the Center of Momentum, commonly referred to as "heat" or "thermal energy".
 Thermal energy also has an associated thermal radiation component.

 Changes in potential energy arise from changes in overlap of fields.
 Mathematically orthogonal potential energy components are commonly referred to as electric field, magnetic field and gravitational field energies.
 However, on both very large scales (galaxies) and very small scales (neutrinos) there are still aspects of energy that are poorly understood.
 Potential energy changes resulting from chemical and nuclear reactions, which involve complex changes in electric and magnetic field overlaps, are commonly referred to as chemical and nuclear energies.

 Changes in chemical and nuclear energy usually involve absorption or emission of radiation photons.
 A photon is a packet of electro-magnetic energy with zero rest mass that propagates at the speed of light.
+Photons have momentum.
 For macroscopic matter at steady state the rate of photon energy emission equals the rate of photon energy absorption.
-The coupling between far infrared radiation and molecular motion is mainly via molecules that have charge separation due to electrostatic chemical bonding.
+The coupling between far infrared thermal radiation and molecular motion is mainly via molecules that have charge separation due to electrostatic chemical bonding.

 Power is rate of energy transfer.
 Thermal power is usually measured in (J / s) or in kWt.
 Motive power and electrical power are usually measured in KWe.
-With appropriate equipment and with a suitable heat sink thermal power can be partially converted into motive power.
-With appropriate equipment electrical power can be converted into either thermal power or motive power.
-With appropriate equipment motive power can be converted into either electrical power or thermal power.

 If power is expressed in kW there must be further information indicating whether the energy being transferred is electrical energy, kinetic energy, thermal energy or a form of potential energy.
 During most energy transfers or power conversions a portion of the input energy becomes waste heat.
 Hence the efficiency of an energy transfer or a power conversion can be expressed as: